OnePlus Buds Pro could rival AirPods Pro with longer battery life and personalized sound

 The OnePlus Buds Pro support the company's Warp Charging technology, which means you can get 10 hours of playtime from a quick 10-minute charge via USB-C. There's also support for wireless charging with Qi-certified mats – or, you can just place the charging case on the back of your OnePlus 9 Pro phone for a handy top up.

 Instant pairing means you can simply open the charging case, and tap the pop-up window on your OnePlus device, and connect the buds for the first time.
-The company says that gamers can also enjoy low latency – so, there should be no lag between the action on screen and the sounds you hear.
+Connectivity comes courtesy of Bluetooth 5.2, so you should find that the connection between the earbuds and your device is very stable.